fmi-alg/preference-clustering/hs_gen/README.md

     ./arrang ../test_inst.txt

-For a visual representation the "-w" flag can be added after the input file.
+For a visual representation the "-w" flag can be added **after** the input file.
 This will show a window with the polyhedra and their intersections.

-    ./arring ../input.txt -w
+    ./arrang ../input.txt -w

 # Output Files